ColinaLozito/rule-of-thumb/README.md

 You can vote any times that you like

 Also the votes scores that you make will persist in you browser

+NOTE: This project was developed under 2 days with only the functionality and logic of the vote system.
+Until now nothing else have the corresponding functionality

 ## Getting Started